The Complete Bird Perch Health Guide

 - Uniform diameter causes pressure sores

-- Smooth surface weakens grip
+- Smooth surface weakens grip muscles

-- No enrichment value
+- No enrichment value whatsoever

-- Primary cause of bumblefoot
+- Primary cause of bumblefoot in pet birds

 Pros